JakkaLoknath/Heat-Exchanger-Simulation-using-LMTD-method/README.md

 # Heat-Exchanger-Simulation

-This program calculates the Logarithmic Mean Temperature Difference(LMTD) of a heat exchanger by using python.
+This program calculates the Logarithmic Mean Temperature Difference(LMTD) of a heat exchanger by using Python.

 #Input
 It allows users to input parameters such as the hot fluid inlet and outlet temperatures, cold fluid inlet and outlet temperatures.